qcif-training/StatisticalComparisonsUsingR/_episodes/07-Multiple-Testing.md

 > with single stones?
 > > ## Solution to Challenge 2
 > >
+> > The variables of interest are multiple stones (categorical, 2 groups)
+> > and recurrence (categorical, 2 groups).
+The appropriate test is therefore
+> > either Chi-square or Fisher's Exact, depending on the expected count for
+> > each category
 > > ```r
 > > #create the frequency table
 > > table(gallstones$Rec,gallstones$Mult)